Frequently asked questions

 Can I take my wedding photos inside Werribee Mansion?

 Yes, during a booked half hour time slot.
 A wedding photography booking for inside the mansion provides exclusive use of the main hallway, grand staircase, salon and first floor landing.
-Please refer to the Werribee Park section of the Wedding Ceremony and Wedding Photography and filming permit application guidelines for the application form, including available time slots.
+Please refer to the Werribee Park section of the Wedding Ceremony and Wedding Photography and filming permit application guidelines for the online application form, including available time slots.

 Can we drive the wedding car to the ceremony site?